mauilion/apisnoop/tldr-files.md

 #### syncFirewall()
 - basically synchronizes our firewall rules
-- in our case its creating an iptables rule that is redirecting traffic going to kubernetes api server host and port to the sidecar with mitmproxy running
+- in our case its creating an iptables rule that is redirecting traffic going to kubernetes api server host and port to mitmproxy container running on the same pod

+## sidecar

+### what it does
+- adds some more iptables rules - nothing related though?

+## mitmproxy/mitmproxy:3.0.3

+- stock upstream container
+- bundled into same pod as podwatch